What to Wear for Business Headshots

 Fun business headshot in saint paul studio by Block Portrait Studios

-Your hair is one of the first things people will notice about you in a headshot, so it’s important to ensure it’s sending the right message.
-Here are a few tips to help you choose the best hairstyle for your headshot.
+Your hair is one of the first things people notice in a headshot, so it’s important it sends the right message!
+Here are some tips to help you choose the best hairstyle for your session:

 Business quicktake picture taken by Block Portrait Studios in West Saint Paul